Maruti-io/cephalon-rs/README.md

 ```
 cephalon create your-knowledge-base-assistant
 ```
-After that move all the documentation that you might have into your knowledge base folder and run
+After that move all the documentation that you might have into your project directory and run
 ```
 cephalon build
 ```